C-D-Lewis/pebble-dev/watchapps/muninn/README.md

 Estimates will begin to appear after two of these readings have been taken.

 Features include:
 - Negligible battery impact.
 - Moving-average estimation of remaining battery life, weighted towards recent values.
+- Display of last observed charge and predicted next charge date.
-- Option to vibrate when a sample is taken.
+- Notifies when there is about one day of charge remaining.
-- Option to advise when battery charge is below a chosen threshold (50%/20%/10%).
-- Option to create a timeline pin at noon on the day the charge may run out.
-- Option to get alerted if the latest estimated rate is 2x average.
 - Attempt to set AppGlance to show estimate in the launcher menu.
 - View detailed logs of recent estimates.
 - View general battery tips and Muninn lore.
 - Ability to disable temporarily.
 - Completely delete and reset all app data.

+Options:
+- Vibrate when a sample is taken.
+- Advise when battery charge is below a chosen threshold (50%/20%/10%).
+- Set a timeline pin at noon the day charge may run out.
+- Be notified if the rate of drain is 2x average.

 Important notes: